 The widening of I-26 requires the installation of a new bridge on the Blue Ridge Parkway over the interstate at mile marker 36.

 Officials from NCDOT, the Federal Highway Administration, U.S. Department of the Interior and the Blue Ridge Parkway have agreed on a general plan to build the new bridge and remove the existing structure.
-Restrictions have ben established for truck travel on the parkway, boundaries have been placed on areas where the contractor may work and limits have been placed on vegetation removal.
+Restrictions have been established for truck travel on the Parkway, boundaries have been placed on areas where the contractor may work, and limits have been placed on vegetation removal.

 The general plan for this area is for the contractor to create a small construction-only road from the shoulder of I-26 up the hill to the Parkway.
-Crews will begin building the new structure from the bottom up, place beams preconstructed bridge segments across the interstate, place the deck and prepare the new bridge for traffic.
-Then crews will remove the existing bridge in segments.
+Crews will begin building the new structure from the bottom up, place beams and preconstructed bridge segments across the interstate, place the deck and prepare the new bridge for traffic.
+Crews will then remove the existing bridge in segments.

 New bridges will be built on or over I-26 at the following locations: